You are using an outdated browser, please update your browser to get the best experience on this website.

 4. Gifting assets in recognition of care

-• Assets you've gifted to someone who's provided you with a high level of care if you've are not counted in your means assessment if:
+• Assets you've gifted to someone who's provided you with a high level of care are not counted in your means assessment if:

 • You received care for at least 12 continuous months in the last 5 years and gifted these assets to the carer in the last 12 months (from when you apply for the subsidy)